moov-io/terms-dictionary/README.md

 - **routing number**<a id="routing-number"></a>: Series of numbers assigned to checking accounts, savings accounts, or other accounts that identify the financial institution associated with the specific account.

-- **RTGS (Real-Time Gross Settlement)**<a id="rtgs"></a>: The continuous process of settling payments on an individual basis in real time, rather than submitting files at the end of the day or at predetermined intervals throughout the day.
+- **real-time gross settlement (RTGS)**<a id="rtgs"></a>: The continuous process of settling payments on an individual basis in real time, rather than submitting files at the end of the day or at predetermined intervals throughout the day.

-- **RTP (Real-Time Payments)**<a id="rtp"></a>: Released in 2017, the RTP network from The Clearing House is a real-time payments platform that all federally insured U.S. depository institutions are eligible to use for payments innovation.
+- **Real-Time Payments (RTP)**<a id="rtp"></a>: Released in 2017, the RTP network from The Clearing House is a real-time payments platform that all federally insured U.S. depository institutions are eligible to use for payments innovation.
 It will soon compete with [FedNow](#fednow).

 - **Same Day ACH**<a id="same-day-ach"></a>: Delivery of available funds within the same business day, not two to four.